-- Data controllers could evaluate risk profiles of alternative solutions in the system design/implementation time.
-Furthermore, as a new review of DPIA is due whenever the risk profile of a given processing changes, controllers could assess the change at risks more objectively.
+- Data controllers could evaluate risk profiles of alternative solutions during system design/implementation.
+Furthermore, since an updated review of DPIA is required whenever the risk profile of a given processing type changes, controllers could more objectively assess the change in risk.

 - When comparing DPIAs performed by different controllers, on similar processing instances, competent authorities could contrast their levels of accuracy against one another.
 Likewise, a controller could contest a negative decision taken by authorities, by referring to a similar DPIA from a different controller.

 - Hard acceptance criteria could be set with regard to IT/process development and privacy by design and by default.